jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9a-physiocrats.md

-+++
+---
-title=  "The Physiocrats"
+title: "The Physiocrats"
-heading=  "Chapter 7d of Book 4"
+heading: "Chapter 7d"
+date: 2020-03-21
+image: "/covers/wn.jpg"
-description=  "No nation has ever adopted the system which represents the produce of land as the sole source of the country's revenue and wealth" date=  2020-03-21 author=  "Adam Smith" image=  "/covers/wn.jpg" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-9b-unproductive" linkftext=  "Chapter 9b" icon=  "/icons/smith.png"
+description: "No nation has ever adopted the system which represents the produce of land as the sole source of the country's revenue and wealth"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 ## Economic systems which represent the produce of land as the principal source of wealth